Meat

 Room Temperature Safety

-Cooked ground meat should not be left at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), it should not be left out for more than 1 hour.
+The 2-hour rule: Do not leave cooked ground meat at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), the limit is 1 hour.

 Expert Tips